-Now, if there are any $p_i<1/2$, we work with $(1-p_i)$ and $(1-q_i)$ at that particular coordinate.
-Essentially, this effectively doubles the number of Bernoulli parameters to $2k$ and the resulting algorithm is still polynomial time for $k=O(1)$. \end{proof}
+Now, if there is any $p_i<1/2$, then we work with $(1-p_i)$ and $(1-q_i)$ at that particular coordinate and repeat the argument outlined above; this effectively doubles the number of parameters to $2k$ and the resulting algorithm would still run in polynomial time for the case where $k=O(1)$. \end{proof}